Utisak nedelje: 1991–1993

+1997

+After being removed from the air in 1993, Utisak nedelje returned in early 1997 on TV Studio B following the opposition coalition Zajedno’s victory in the 1996 local elections in Belgrade.
+The program was again hosted by Olja Bećković.

+The program retained its established format this time featuring three to five guests debating the most significant political events of the week.

+Topics during the 1997 run reflected the ongoing political crisis in Serbia, including the aftermath of the 1996–1997 electoral protests, disputes within the opposition, media freedom, the status of Republika Srpska, and rising tensions in Kosovo.
+Guests included leading political figures, journalists, intellectuals, and public personalities.
+Among those appearing were Vojislav Šešelj, Aleksandar Tijanić, Milan St. Protić, and Bora Đorđević.

+By late 1997, following the collapse of the opposition coalition in Belgrade, Studio B’s management was replaced.
+The station returned to political control aligned with the ruling authorities, and Utisak nedelje was removed from the schedule.
+The programme again did not return to air until several years later.

 2013–14 season

 What would turn out to be Utisak nedeljes last season on-air began on 2 September 2013 with a single guest — Serbian prime minister Ivica Dačić.

-Two months later on 12 November, first deputy prime minister Aleksandar Vučić, rumoured to be the biggest political authority in Serbia ever since the May 2012 elections, came on for the very first time as a single guest.
+Two months later on 12 November first deputy prime minister Aleksandar Vučić, rumoured to be the biggest political authority in Serbia ever since the May 2012 elections, came on for the very first time as a single guest.
 That particular show featured another first; instead of its usual Sunday evening timeslot, it aired live on a Tuesday due to B92's live coverage the previous two days of Novak Djokovic's participation at the ATP World Tour Finals in London.
 The topics of conversation varied from possible SNS candidates for the new mayor of Belgrade after the SNS-engineered ousting of DS president Dragan Đilas from the mayoral post, Minister of Energy Zorana Mihajlović's perceived obstruction of the South Stream natural gas pipeline project, to the government's proclaimed tough stance on tycoons as exemplified through the prosecution of Miroslav Mišković.
 Things got testy at times with Vučić losing his cool at several Bećković's remarks, at one point even accusing her of spending 90% of her last 55 shows on smearing him via suggestions he's developing a dictatorship and fostering his own personality cult.